APO VALGANCICLOVIR, 450MG, TABLET

 This medication is typically used twice a day.
-However, your doctor or pharmacist may have suggested a different schedule that is more appropriate for you.
+However, your pharmacist may have suggested a different schedule that is more appropriate for you.
 Important: Follow the instructions on the label.
 Do not use more of this product, or more often, than prescribed.

 This medication should be swallowed whole.
 It should not be split, crushed or chewed.
 It must be used regularly and continuously to maintain its beneficial effects.
 Be sure to keep an adequate supply on hand.

 If you forget a dose, take it as soon as you remember -- unless it is almost time for your next dose.
 In that case, skip the missed dose.
 Do not double the next dose to catch up.
 This medication is more effective if taken with food.
 Always take it with a meal or a snack.

 Possible side effects

 In addition to its desired action, this medication may cause some side effects, notably: